Citalopram 10mg Tablets

 Selegiline (selective MAO-B inhibitor)

 A pharmacokinetic / pharmacodynamic interaction study with concomitantly administered citalopram (20 mg daily) and selegiline (10 mg daily) (a selective MAO B inhibitor) demonstrated no clinically relevant interactions.
-The concomitant use of citalopram and selegiline (in doses above 10 mg daily) is not recommended.
+The concomitant use of citalopram and selegiline (in doses above 10 mg daily) is contraindicated.

 Serotonergic medicinal products